 Ingrid Askew is an African American actress, director and cultural activist.
 Ms. Askew uses the performing arts and the principles of popular education as a vehicle to address issues of oppression and social justice.
 Her commitment to building community and working with young people has impacted programs and projects in Amherst and Springfield, MA, Connecticut, New York and as far away as South Africa.
 Ms Askew served on the founding committee for the Pioneer Valley Performing Arts High School in South Hadley, MA.
 She taught a theatre for social justice class in the school’s inaugural year.
 She has recently returned to the U.S. after living in South Africa for ten years where she worked with local artists, activists and township youth.
 She now resides in Holyoke, MA.

 Bob Brick has thirty-five years of experience as the lead administrator in social services, health care and education organizations.
 He received his BA in Education from the University of Massachusetts and his Ed.
 M from Harvard University.
-He is the co-founder of the Pioneer Valley Performing Arts Charter Public School (1996) and currently serves as its Executive Director.
+He is the co-founder of the Paulo Freire Social Justice Charter School and currently serves as its Executive Director.

 In addition to his fifteen years of experience successfully operating PVPA Charter Public School he has also been the leader of 200 units of public housing in inner city Springfield, and the leader of a broad continuum of mental health and social service programs in Holyoke.